okfn/datafortaxjustice/source/paradiselost/appendix.md

 X* indicates a country that fails criterion one or three but is either:

 *	• A low or lower middle-income country that is not considered a financial centre
-*	• An upper middle-income country that is not a member of the G20 or the OECD, not an EU member state and not a financial centre.
+*	• An upper middle-income country that is not a member of the G20 or the OECD, not an EU member state or candidate and not a financial centre.

 ADD LINK HERE TO DATASET ON DATAHUB.IO